JMEV Xiaoqilin: Overview

 Originally called the EV2 under the EVeasy sub-brand, it has five doors and can accommodate four people.
-The dashboard is rudimentary, the console having buttons dedicated to the air conditioning and the audio system without a touch screen. with a CLTC pure electric cruising range of 175 km.
+The dashboard is rudimentary, the console having buttons dedicated to the air conditioning and the audio system without a touch screen.
+It has a rear cargo capacity of 105 L, expanding to 750 L with the seats folded down.
+The chassis uses 1500MPa hot-formed steel to reinforce key safety structures in the front bumper, door sills, and B-pillar.
+It has a turning radius of 4.9 m.